hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 - **gene:** gene symbol
 - **condition_p_val:** p-value not adjusted for multiple test correction for condition
-- **condition_avg_logFC:** average log2 fold change for condition.
+- **condition_avg_logFC:** average log fold change for condition.
 Positive values indicate that the gene is more highly expressed in the cluster.
 - **condition_pct.1:** percentage of cells where the gene is detected in the cluster for condition
 - **condition_pct.2:** percentage of cells where the gene is detected on average in the other clusters for condition
 - **condition_p_val_adj:** adjusted p-value for condition, based on bonferroni correction using all genes in the dataset, used to determine significance